macbookandrew/Quick-Links-plugin/readme.md

 ## Installation ##
 1. Install the plugin
-1. Add Quick Links posts in the same way you do normal posts or pages.
-Be sure to set a featured image and URL if it should link somewhere.
+1. Look for the “Quick Links” item in the admin section and create as many as needed.
+Choose a featured image to be displayed, as well as entering a URL if it should link somewhere.
 1. Add the `[quick_links]` shortcode in the page where you want the buttons to be displayed

 ## Changelog ##